 (C) Provider qualifications

-(1) Homemaker/personal care shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of job and family services.
+(1) Homemaker/personal care shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

-(2) Homemaker/personal care shall not be provided by a county board or a regional council of governments formed under section 5126.13 of the Revised Code by two or more county boards except that the Lorain county board may continue to provide or subcontract to provide homemaker/personal care for no more than the number of individuals enrolled in the individual options waiver it served on July 1, 2005.
+(2) Homemaker/personal care shall not be provided by a county board or a regional council of governments formed under section 5126.13 of the Revised Code by two or more county boards except that the Lorain county board may, for up to ninety calendar days immediately following the effective date of this rule, continue to provide or subcontract to provide homemaker/personal care for no more than the number of individuals enrolled in the individual options waiver it served on July 1, 2005.

-(3) An applicant seeking approval to provide homemaker/personal care shall complete and submit an application and adhere to the requirements of either rule 5123:2-2-01 or 5123:2-3-19 of the Administrative Code, as applicable.
+(3) An applicant seeking approval to provide homemaker/personal care shall complete and submit an application through the department's website (http://dodd.ohio.gov/providers/becomeaprovider/pages/default.aspx).

-(b) Maintain a current medicaid provider agreement with the Ohio department of job and family services.
+(b) Maintain a current medicaid provider agreement with the Ohio department of medicaid.

-(5) Each independent provider and each employee, contractor, and employee of a contractor of an agency provider who has direct contact with individuals receiving homemaker/personal care shall annually complete at least eight hours of training, in accordance with standards established by the department.
+(5) Each independent provider and each employee, contractor, and employee of a contractor of an agency provider working in a direct services position shall annually complete at least eight hours of training, in accordance with standards established by the department.

 (a) The training shall enhance the skills and competencies of the independent provider or employee/contractor of the agency provider relevant to his or her job responsibilities and shall include, but is not limited to:

-(iii) The requirements relative to the independent provider's or employee's/contractor's role in providing behavior support to the individuals he or she serves.
+(iv) The requirements relative to the independent provider's or employee's/contractor's role in providing behavioral support to the individuals he or she serves.

 (b) The training may be structured or unstructured and may include, but is not limited to, lectures, seminars, formal coursework, workshops, conferences, demonstrations, visitations or observations of other facilities/services/programs, distance and other means of electronic learning, video and audio-visual training, and staff meetings.

 (c) The provider shall maintain a written record, which may include an electronic record, of training.
-This information shall be presented upon request by the Ohio department of job and family services, the department, or the county board.
+This information shall be presented upon request by the Ohio department of medicaid, the department, or the county board.
 Documentation shall include the name of the person receiving the training, date of training, training topic, duration of training, instructor's name if applicable, and a brief description of the training.

 (7) Failure of a licensed provider to comply with this rule and Chapter 5123:2-3 of the Administrative Code may result in denial, suspension, or revocation of the provider's license.